alastairwyse/ApplicationMetrics.MetricLoggers.Kafka/README.md

 ### TODO

 * If you want to put different metric types on different topics, could use MetricFilter and router to multiple Kafka metric loggers
-* Uses prorobuf
-* TKey on producer/consumer should be null be default BUT should have an option to override both TKey type and implementation of have value of TKey is derived (likely by an Action&lt;MetricInstanceBase&gt;)
-  * To implement TKey definition will also need client to provide a ValueSerializer (both put in potential future change list)
-* Create a utility class which consumes from Kafka and writes to another IMetricLogger instance
-* Uses default auto commit

 ### Producer Setup